 - First, humans have warred with each other for eons, and murder and suicide – though maybe less common than 200 years ago – are still rife in the first world.

 - Second, human beings have roughly the same mental “hardware” and “software”, and have somewhat similar needs and perspectives on much of the world.
 We are all homo sapiens.
+And yet war and conflict are common.
+Consider:

 - Humans who are cognitively enhanced may be enhanced in different ways, and may result in drastically varying ways of valuing the world and interpreting life, tearing themselves away from the current fabric of human norms and moral instincts – for better or for worse.